COVID-19 Restaurant Resourcesby

 Below are some of the biggest benefits of gift cards for restaurants, particularly during times of crisis.

-With a growing number of states and cities restricting restaurant operations, cash flow is quickly becoming an issue for many restaurants.
+With states and cities restricting restaurant operations, cash flow has become an issue for many restaurants.
 Even for those that have been able to pivot to takeout and delivery, a lack of in-store dining means a significant decrease in sales.

-Gift cards are effectively microloans for restaurants, providing a quick injection of cash – with virtually no cost of goods sold – even when operations are limited.
+Restaurant gift cards are effectively microloans, providing a quick injection of cash – with virtually no cost of goods sold – even when operations are limited.
 When customers purchase gift cards, restaurants can use that cash immediately.
-This money can then be used to pay for rent, inventory, staff, or other bills while riding out the pandemic.
+This money can then be used to pay for rent, inventory, staff, or other bills.

 Many independent restaurants have loyal customers and devoted regulars.
-However, with an increasing number of people practicing social distancing and working from home, few are able to continue visiting their favorite venues.
+However, with an increasing number of people practicing social distancing and working from home, fewer are visiting their favorite venues.

 Gifts cards give consumers a quick and simple way to support restaurants, even when they don’t have the option to dine in or don’t feel comfortable doing so just yet.
 Gift cards are also a way for customers to commit to returning to a restaurant when regular operations resume or they feel more confident about dining in.

 With COVID-19 disrupting business-as-usual, consumers have seen a massive shift in their routines.
 Instead of dining out regularly, many are now cooking at home.

 Of course, this shift away from dining out won’t last forever.
-When the pandemic ends and restrictions on restaurants are lifted, many people will be eager to go out and enjoy meals with friends and family.
-Gift cards are a great way to ensure that when this time comes, customers will remember your restaurant and head to your venue first.
-In other words, gift cards sold now ensure there will be diners in your seats when your doors open again.
+As restrictions on restaurants are lifted, more and more people are eager to go out and enjoy meals with friends and family.
+Gift cards are a great way to ensure that customers will remember your restaurant and head to your venue first.
+In other words, gift cards sold now ensure there will be diners in your seats as soon as possible.

 Though restaurant restrictions differ across the country, many businesses have come up with creative restaurant gift card ideas to boost sales.
 Below are some of the ways restaurants are making the most of gift cards right now: